yeajieo/zippy/README.md

 # 📦 Zippy

-A Python-based log file management tool that automatically generates sample log files and compresses selected logs into a ZIP archive via a GUI interface.
+[Alten-Korea] A Python-based log file management tool that automatically generates sample log files and compresses selected logs into a ZIP archive via a GUI interface.

 > ⚠️ **Note:** Real log files are confidential.
 This project automatically generates sample log files for demonstration purposes, simulating a real-world log management workflow.